yrzgithub/Repair-Brain-PC-3.0/README.txt

     * As said earlier, You can add Positive effects, Side effects and Steps to overcome the compulsion.
     * Modifications can be done directly via their respective .txt files or through the app.
     * The clock will run accordingly.
-    * You will be asked to add replace habits.
+    * You will be asked to add replace habits and days to show them.
-    * When the app shows the list of replace habits, select the habits which you followed on that particular day.
-    * Habit plot and Accuracy plot will be show on every sunday.
-To view them on any day, Right click -> Show Plot.
-    * To remove a replace habit, Right click -> Settings -> Remove replace habit.

 Note